fodisi/solidity-design-patterns/upgradability/readme.md

 But, if a smart contract is immutable, how are you able to upgrade it to newer versions?
 The answer lies in deploying a new smart contract to the blockchain.

 But this approach raises a couple of challenges that need to be addressed.
 The most basic and common ones are:
-- All clients that use the smart contract need to reference the address of the new contract's version
+- All users that use the smart contract need to reference the address of the new contract's version
-- The first contract's version should be disabled, enforcing every client to use the new version
+- The first contract's version should be disabled, enforcing every user to use the new version
 - Usually, you need to make sure the data (state) from the old version is migrated or somehow available to the new version.
 In the most simple scenario, this means you need to copy/migrate the state from the old version to the new contract's version

 The sections below describe these challenges in more detail.
 To better illustrate it, we'll use the two versions below of `MySmartContract` as a reference: